DFRAC

 Digital Forensics, Research and Analytics Center (DFRAC) is an Indian non-profit organization founded by Shujaat Ali Quadri and Prashant Tandon in 2021.
 It primarily focuses on fact-checking and hate speech.

 The DFRAC is a verified signatory of the International Fact-Checking Network (IFCN).

 Famous works

 In November 2021, DFRAC fact-checked on Devi Chitralekha marry a Muslim man.

-In April 2021, DFRAC conducted a report on the list of fabricated stories of Sudhir Chaudhary and Zee News.

 In June 2022, DFRAC conducted a report on the Prophet Row, analysing the Pakistan-Based disinformation campaign.

 In September 2022, DFRAC made a report on Arshdeep to Shami: How are the Pakistani Twitterati fueling wrath against Indian cricketers?
-In the same month, DFRAC conducted a fact-check on Chitra Tripathi ran a misleading post about giving a speech in Parliament of the United Kingdom.